-- Ask the teacher's permission to see the nurse, who will determine the degree of illness.
+Ask the teacher's permission to see the nurse, who will determine the degree of illness.
 If the nurse is not present, the student should report to the office.
-If a student is sent home from school by the nurse, that day is counted as an attended day of school. - If necessary, the nurse or member of the office staff (NOT THE STUDENT) will contact the home to arrange for transportation. - If the parent, near relative or designated person cannot be contacted, the student will remain in school.
+If a student is sent home from school by the nurse, that day is counted as an attended day of school.

+If necessary, the nurse or member of the office staff (NOT THE STUDENT) will contact the home to arrange for transportation.

+If the parent, near relative or designated person cannot be contacted, the student will remain in school.

-Parents may request the child's homework assignments during an extended absence and should plan to pick up assignments after a 24-hour notice.
+Parents may request the child's homework assignments during an extended absence, and should plan for the work to be picked up, after a 24-hour notice.